DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/README.md

 ### Evolve

-The process ranks the design options to figure out which direction they should be further developed or evolved into.
+The process ranks the design options to figure out in which direction they should be further developed or evolved.

 <img src="../../../assets/intro/stages4.png" style="width:200px;"/>